Death is defined in the United States by the Uniform Determination of Death Act, proposed in 1981, as

 Brain death can be assessed by doing a physical examination, the apnea test, and the ancillary tests.

-I. Physical examination: which includes response to pain and assessment of brain stem reflexes.
+I. Physical examination: which includes the response to pain and assessment of brain stem reflexes.

 Loss of response to central pain occurs in brain death.
 Central pain assessment can be by the application of noxious stimuli to certain areas as the supraorbital notch, the ankle of the jaw, upper trapezius, the anterior axillary fold, and the sternum.
 Neither eye response nor motor reflexes are detectable in brain death.
 It’s important to note that some spinal reflexes can be present in patients with brain death.
 Saposnik et al. studied spinal reflexes in 107 patients with brain death and noted the following reflexes: